Atubak/Atubak/README.md

 ### Hey There, I'm Jonatan 😄

-I am a 27 year old full-stack developer, started with JavaScript but very open to learn more languages (been thinking about picking up bash lately).
+I am a 27 year old full-stack developer, started with JavaScript but very open to learn more languages*.
 I live in Rijswijk, close to The Hague in the Netherlands.
 I speak Dutch and English.

 📫 How to reach me:
 </br>